 Confirming your acquired DOIs

 If you aren’t sure which DOIs have already been registered for a particular title, look at the depositor report for the title.
 Please note: the depositor report updates at 0100 UTC each day, so a new publisher may need to wait until the next day to see its newly acquired titles.

 Go to the depositor report and look for your organization name.
 You might need to wait a while for the page to load properly - it’s a bit slow.
 Click on your name and you’ll see the list of titles associated with your organization.
 Click on the recently acquired title and you’ll see all the DOIs that are currently registered for it.

 When you acquire a title from another publisher and we perform a title transfer for you, the publisher name will update in the metadata automatically.

 However, there are likely to be some elements that you need to update yourself.
-For example, you may need to change the resource resolution URLs.
+For example, you may need to change the resolution URLs.
 And you may also need to change the full-text URLs for text and data mining or Similarity Check URLs if the previous publisher has submitted them.
 Or you may need to change a license URL that the previous publisher has submitted.

 To add, change, or remove information from your metadata records, you generally need to resubmit your complete metadata record with the changes included.

 However, there are a few exceptions to this, and changes to resolution URLs is an important one - you may need our help here.
 Learn more about updating your resolution URLs.